 What Affects Your Pain?
 How Do You Stop It?

-Many things can affect those with chronic pain.
-Some things we can control, others are totally out of our hands.
-Weight gain can greatly affect those with chronic pain due to the increased stress placed on bones, ligaments, tendons, and muscles.
+Weight gain can greatly affect those with chronic knee pain due to the increased stress placed on bones, ligaments, tendons, and muscles.

 Yoga, physical therapy and other forms of exercise help with body mechanics.
 For office workers, an ergonomic keyboard, computer screen lifted to the proper height, chair and table height as well, can all affect levels of pain.